tap349/tap349.github.io/_posts/2018-03-02-markdown-style-guide.md

   >
   > set public/packs and node_modules as shared directories to ensure Webpack
   > build output and NPM package installation via Yarn are shared across deploys

+  in some cases when all quotes within section have the same source (and its link is given at the beginning of the section) the link inside blockquotes can be omitted.